Take It Easy! 4 Options for Easy Russian Short Stories

 Remember that learning Russian with children’s short stories doesn’t just work for kids.
 Children’s stories can be extremely beneficial to adults as they are easy to understand, contain shorter words and are often simply fun!
-Below are five different stories and books of stories I shared with my son, along with tips on utilizing them to improve your own Russian skills.
+Below are four different stories and books of stories I shared with my son, along with tips on utilizing them to improve your own Russian skills.

 “Learn Russian with Fairy Tales: Interlinear Russian to English”

 This is a great compilation of fairy tales in Russian.
 You can read seven fairy tales that have been shortened for your reading pleasure and include translations.
 Each one is no more than 10 pages long.

 Our favorite story from the book was “Никита Кожемяка” (“Nikita the Tanner”).
 In it, the hero defeats an evil dragon who kidnaps beautiful women with his wits rather than his physical strength.

 Use this book to practice your reading skills and expand your vocabulary.
 These short stories are perfect for simple Russian reading practice because each word has an English translation right under it.
 Also, the font is big and spaced out so it’s easy to distinguish the letters from one another, even those that don’t look as familiar to you.

 Plus, the book comes with a free audio download link, which lets you hear the words for yourself if you want to practice pronunciation and listening as well.